-Changes in this permit include revised limitations for Ammonia and the removal of the Acute Whole Effluent Toxicity test.
+Changes in this permit include the addition of a schedule of compliance to meet final effluent limits for Ammonia and the addition of monitoring requirements for Dissolved Oxygen, and the removal of monitoring requirements for Temperature.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and the addition of the adjusted design flow.
+Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and requirements to submit discharge monitoring data electronically.
+Also, flow sampling frequency was changed from monthly to quarterly due to the small size of the facility.